RUNNING MAN RECREATION ASSOCIATION

 A) Any member that is not current in their financial responsibilities to the Association or release of liability will not be admitted.
 Pool pass ID cards will be required to gain entrance to the pool area.
 Each member/guest entering the pool must submit their pass to the lifeguard in the guardroom.
 Members are requested to pick up their passes before leaving the pool.
 Do not “store” your pass in the lifeguard office for future use.

 B) Unattended children must be a minimum age of 10 years old and pass a swim test (1 length of the pool, continuous swim) given by the lifeguard staff.
 Parents must sign the test form giving their children permission to use the pool unsupervised.
 A record will be kept of those who have been tested as well as any guest.
 Children using the baby pool must be supervised by an adult at all times.

 A) Non-members living in the Running Man community will generally not be admitted as guests to the pool.
 The following exceptions apply:

 1).
 Non-member Running Man residents will be admitted to the pool as paying guests (with guest pass) when attending an RMRA member or RMRA sponsored event.

 2).
 All Running Man residents are welcome during RMRA-sponsored open houses.
 A guest pass is not required for this event.

 3).
 Families interested in becoming members may be granted a one-day pass from the Board to sample the facilities.

 B) Greater Peninsula guests (Newport News, Hampton, Norfolk, Va.
 Beach, Portsmouth, Smithfield, Suffolk, Nansemond Co., Williamsburg, James City Co., Gloucester Co., York Co., and Poquoson) must have a guest pass.
 An exception is made for immediate family members including parents, grandparents, children, and grandchildren.
 No charge will be required for children under the age of three (3) or guests in street clothes that are not swimming.
-Guest Passes may be purchased in the amounts of five ($10) or ten ($20) visits and are available at the lifeguard office.
+Guest Passes may be purchased in the amount of $5/day or 10 visits for $40.
 Guest passes are numbered for accountability and purchasers and issuers must sign the Guest Pass Log at the time of purchase.